patrykmroz619/patrykmroz619/README.md

 ⭐ I'm a passionate of web development currently studying computer science at Cardinal Stefan Wyszyński University in Warsaw.

-⭐ I like to explore new technologies and develop software solutions.
+⭐ I like to explore new technologies and develop software solutions

-⭐ More informations about me and most of my projects are available on my website: [patrykmroz.pl](https://patrykmroz.pl)

 ## Languages and Tools: